ForceFledgling/swimmy/README.md

 ### 🎉 Additionally:

-* You can populate the example in the database with the script when starting the project.
+* You can populate the example in the database with the script when starting this project.

 ```bash
     cd swimmy  # root project dir